Namchi Tourism: Top Attractions & Things To Do

 One of the great mid-range/budget accommodations is Seven Hills Resort located at the hill slope of Phalidara and overlooking Namchi.
 It has 12 cottages spread out in 6 acres of lush greenery & natural setting, and done up in traditional Sikkimese style.
 From the balconies you get wonderful view of Solophok Hill where Char Dham is located, the Rock Garden, Samdruptse, snow peaks of Kanchenjunga and Darjeeling township.
 The hotel has in-house restaurant preparing nice local cuisine.
 There is also a bar.
 Email: sevenhillresortgmail.com; Phone: +91-33-30533973 / 74 / 75 .

-The Club Mahindra Resort at Baiguney (about 2kms from Namchi) is also a wonderful retreat and available for booking by general tourists.
+The Club Mahindra Resort at Baiguney (about 2kms from Namchi) is also a great retreat and welcomes general tourists.
 It's a luxury resort located by the river-front and spread across 12 acres of landscaped area.
 It's a visual treat by itself.
 The resort has a spa, swimming pool, gym, fun zone etc.

 Some of the other hotels at the Namchi market area which are also popular with tourists are Hotel Mayal on Jorethang Road, Hotel Samdruptse, Hotel Kesang, Hotel Rock Ville, Hotel Nayuma etc.